graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 Input types define the type of Output field's Argument.

-An Input type is defined as an object union type with the following alterations.
+An Input type is defined as an object type with the following alterations.

 An Input Field redefines an object Field as follows: